BumblebeeBat/PinkFairy/docs/transaction_types.md

 # oracle_reward

 If the voters haven't changed the oracle's decision about the meatspace event, then the oracle can use this tx to get his safety deposit back.

+# POW

+This transaction includes some POW, and it creates some new money.